cotes2020/jekyll-theme-chirpy/_posts/01AWS/0boto3code/ec2-client-rest.md

             *   **CertificateS3ObjectKey** _(string) --_

                 The key of the Amazon S3 object ey where the certificate, certificate chain, and encrypted private key bundle is stored.
-The object key is formated as follows: certificate_arn /role_arn .
+The object key is formatted as follows: certificate_arn /role_arn .

             *   **EncryptionKmsKeyId** _(string) --_